noahkhomer18/noahkhomer18/README.md

 # Hi, I am Noah

 I’ve been coding since I was 12.
-Along the way I’ve built countless projects while working full‑time for teams like Dunkin’, Sparkle Car Wash, Mile High Cuts, Blue Collar Marketing Group, and The Musicians Club.
+Along the way I’ve built countless projects while working across industries such as food service, automotive, grooming, marketing, and music.

 Many of those projects are becoming public here; this GitHub will be a living testament to my work and it will remain as one of my firm achievements.